Example: Space Shooter

 ( ( data, basedata ), [], env )

-For view, we render a round rectangle with a given color.
+For view, we render a rounded rectangle with the given color.
 The matcher can match both Id and Type.

 import REGL.BuiltinPrograms as P